joey101/website/Blogs/QuadScript.md

 #### 4/01/2023

 Today is a big day, as I got my propellors and power distrubtion board, I hooked it all up and have officially "finished the drone".
 I uploaded my code to my arduino and powered the motors.
 "IT WORKED", well partially.
+Iteration 1 of my drone build is now complete, but there is still a lot of room for improvement.
+I plan to work on the structural component and address issues with vibrations and ensuring that all four motors are powering at the same level.
+I also plan to incorporate a gyroscope and accelerometer, as well as attach a Bluetooth module.

 [back](../projects/quadcopter.html)